TadaTeruki/pdock/README.md

 ### 2.configure your desktop environment to execute pdock

 This application doesn't set its position and size by itself because of using GTK4.
-So you need to configure your desktop environment to set the initial position and size of the dock and execute.
+So you need to configure your desktop environment to set the initial position and size of the dock and execute the dock.

 This is an example for [sway](https://github.com/swaywm/sway):